digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ## Definition
 # Open Archival Information System (OAIS)

-__An Open Archival Information System__ (OAIS) is an Archive consisting of an organization, which may be part of a larger organization, of people and systems that has accepted the responsibility to preserve information and make it available for a Designated Community.
+An **Open Archival Information System (OAIS)** is an Archive consisting of an organization, which may be part of a larger organization, of people and systems that has accepted the responsibility to preserve information and make it available for a **Designated Community**.

 <!--presenter notes